 Health Complaints Commissioner (HCC)

-The HSC is an independent statutory authority established to receive and resolve complaints about health service providers.
-You can make a written complaint to the HSC.
-If you need help to put your complaint in writing, ring the HSC telephone advice line: 9am to 5pm Monday to Friday on toll free telephone number 1300 582 113.
-For more information fo to Health Services Commissioner.
+The HCC is an independent statutory authority established to receive and resolve complaints about health service providers.
+You can make a written complaint to the HCC.
+If you need help to put your complaint in writing, ring the HCC telephone advice line: 9am to 5pm Monday to Friday on toll free telephone number 1300 582 113.
+For more information go to the Health Complaints Commissioner website.

 Mental Health Complaints Commissioner (MHCC)

 If you have a complaint about a public mental health service in Victoria the MHCC can assist you.
 They can help you write your complaint, will discuss your options and they may be able to help you raise your concern directly with the service if appropriate.
 The MHCC can be contacted on 1800 246 054.
 Go the Mental Health Complaints Commissioner site for more information.

 Aged Care Complaints Commissioner

 Aged care homes are owned and operated by individuals and organisations that have Commonwealth Government approval to provide residential care.
 If you have a complaints refer to the Aged Care Complaints Commissioner.